pythian/google-toolkit-for-oracle/docs/user-guide.md

 > NOTE: Beginning with the April 2025 release (23.8), Oracle started using unique filenames for the Free edition, a change from their previous practice of reusing the same RPM filename for new versions.

 The toolkit can install _any_ free edition version.
-Which version is actually installed depends on the the actual RPM file in the software library, and possibly the command line switches.
+Which version is actually installed depends on the command line switches.

 Specific supported versions of Oracle Database 23 Free currently includes: